The left gets a modus vivendi, the right a concordat

 In this John Paul II was only continuing the support of his predecessors for bloody rightwing dictators.
 The attempts by Paul IV to whitewash the terror in Chile are even revealed in a secret US diplomatic cable from 1973, more than a month after Pinochet's coup.
 It reports the message of Archbishop Benelli who was the Pope's right-hand man.
 (Benelli, though officially the Deputy Vatican Secretary of State was doing the whole job, as his superior was by then very old.)
 He told the Americans that, “As is unfortunately natural following coup d'état, there has admittedly been bloodshed during mopping up procedures in Chile.”
 But Benelli went on to say that Chilean bishops had assured him “that stories alleging brutal reprisals in international media are unfounded” and dismissed them as “Communist propaganda”.

-However, the Vatican still wanted to find out what was going on and exercise what influence it could and thus it arranged a modus vivendi — a working agreement — with the various Communist regimes of Eastern Europe.
+The Vatican also compromised, by entering agreements that it didin't call concordats.
+It wanted to find out what was going on and exercise what influence it could and thus it arranged a modus vivendi — a working agreement — with the various Communist regimes of Eastern Europe.
 This was a kind of diplomatic note lacking the full force of an international treaty, (which is what a concordat purports to be).
 The modus vivendi acted to secure whatever could be got, it kept the lines of communication open and yet it withheld the diplomatic recognition conferred by a concordat.
 The modus vivendi was intended as a stopgap until a leftwing regime collapsed.
 Then the Vatican could offer a new and more compliant successor the prospect of international recognition and the stabilising support of the Church — at a price — the price of a concordat.

 Note on the picture of boots: These seem a better symbol of modern Fascism than the traditional "fasces".
 Springer boots, originally for paratroopers, have thick soles to absorb the shock of landing.
 Neo-Nazis use them to absorb the shock to their feet of treading on their victims.